"How do I get divorced in Pennsylvania?" This is probably the most frequent and seemingly simple question that Cooley &…

 - the division of assets and property, including appraisals;

-- division of pensions, 401ks and retirement plans;
+- division of pensions, 401k plans and other retirement plans; and

 - the determination of support and alimony.